 When eating over Christmas, the key is to think about how a treat may affect your blood sugar levels.
 It is important to think about not just what you’re eating, but how much you’re eating and what you are eating that food with.

-Douglas Twenefour, Deputy Head of Care at Diabetes UK says: “We want everyone with diabetes to enjoy their Christmas and that doesn’t mean denying yourself your favourite festive treats or missing out on Christmas drinks.
+Diabetes UK says: “We want everyone with diabetes to enjoy their Christmas and that doesn’t mean denying yourself your favourite festive treats or missing out on Christmas drinks.
 The key is to plan and be mindful of how a treat may affect your blood glucose.
-Enjoy small amounts of ordinary festive foods and balance this with healthier recipes and snacks,” he says.
+Enjoy small amounts of ordinary festive foods and balance this with healthier recipes and snacks.”

 Don’t Drink on an Empty Stomach

 The alcohol can be free-flowing over the Christmas period, but it is important to remember not to drink on an empty stomach.
-This can send your blood glucose level low and put you at risk of a hypo (hypoglycaemia), says Twenefour.
+This can send your blood glucose level low and put you at risk of a hypo (hypoglycaemia).

 Stay Active with Wintery Walks

 With the daily family gatherings, the cold temperatures and the temptation to spend all day in front of the telly, it can be easy not to stay active.
-But Twenefour says staying active is crucial in managing your blood sugar levels, so try to make time for some nice wintery walks.
+Staying active is crucial in managing your blood sugar levels, so try to make time for some nice wintery walks.

 Festive Alternatives to Christmas Classics